SickanEkman/Philosophy-I/Kunskapsteori och vetenskapsfilosofi/Pritchard/Chapter2.md

 ## The value of knowledge

-We have concluded that not all knowledge is instrumentally valuable, but also that generally and all other things equal, it is more instumentally valuable to hold knowledge than less.
-And that there is greater intrumental value to knowledge compared to true belief:
+We have concluded that not all knowledge is instrumentally valuable, but also that generally and all other things equal, it is more instrumentally valuable to hold knowledge than less.
+And that there is greater instrumental value to knowledge compared to true belief:

 false beliefs < true beliefs < knowledge

 Why is knowledge more valuable than true belief?
 Because true beliefs are unstable.
 The example from the book is this: I have a (false, which I don't know) map of an area.
 It just happens to show the correct way to a restaurant I want to go to.
 I start following the map.
-I realise along the way the map is false, since all landmarks are wrong.
+I realize along the way the map is false, since all landmarks are wrong.
 I halt, and do not continue to the restaurant, even though the path happened to be correct.
 Ie I abandon my true belief.
-If I *knew* the way to the resturant, I would not abandon my belief so easily.
+If I *knew* the way to the restaurant, I would not abandon my belief so easily.

 I think these are better? more clear? examples: